lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The maximum recommended MTU size is 1358 Bytes.
 The radio network protocols limit the packet sizes to be transmitted over the air including radio protocol overhead to 1600 Octets.
 But the value is reduced further to avoid fragmentation in the backbone of the network due to the payload encryption size (multiple of 16) and handling of the additional core transport overhead.

-SCHC could be deployed differently depending on the placing of the entities in the architecture.
-NB-IoT and in general the cellular technologies interfaces are standardized by 3GPP.
-Therefore the introduction of SCHC entities in the RAN (Radio Access Network) would require support from both the network and terminal entities.
-If SCHC entities are to be placed in RAN it would require to be added to be specified as an option for the UE - Base Station/C-SGN interfaces.
+NB-IoT and in general the cellular technologies interfaces and functions are standardized by 3GPP.
+Therefore the introduction of SCHC entities to UE, eNB and C-SGN does need to be specified in the NB-IoT standard.
+This implies that standard specified SCHC support would not be backwards compatible.
+A terminal or a network supporting a version of the standard without support of SCHC or without capability implementation (in case of not being standardized as mandatory capability) is not able to utilize the compression services with this approach.

-Another option is to place the SCHC entities in the applications layer, and the SCHC packets would be transmitted as non-IP packets.
-The first option allows the deployment of IP for routing and addressing as well.

-There are four different scenarios where SCHC maybe used in the NB-IoT architecture, the following sections will describe each one:

-## IP data in the PDCP layer

-In this architecture the header compression is done between the Terminal and the e-NB where the low bandwidth channels are established, SCHC is performed in the PDCP layer.
-There are three different L2 (RLC) modes, that bring different levels of reliability to the transmission in the User Plane.

-The mode used depends on the operator configuration for the type of data to be transmitted.
-For example, data transmissions supporting mobility or requiring high reliability would be most likely configured using AM, meanwhile streaming and real-time data would be mapped to a UM configuration.

-* In Transparent Mode.
-SCHC header compression and fragmentation may be used.
-In this mode, the RLC layer does not add any reliable to the channel.
-* In Unacknowledged Mode.
-SCHC header compression/decompression and fragmentation/assembly may be used.
-Even if the RLC layer performs a segmentation/concatenation in this mode.
-Because when there are changes in the radio conditions and  triggering the selection of a smaller transport block, the segmentation is not adapted.
-However, the use of SCHC fragmentation/assembly may improve the behavior in this case.
-* In Acknowledge Mode.
-SCHC header compression/decompression may be used only.
-In this mode, the RLC layer also performs segmentation and concatenation behavior.
+SCHC could be deployed differently depending on where the header compression and the fragmentation are applied.
+The SCHC functionalities could be applied to the packets about to be transmitted over the air, or to the whole end-to-end link.
+To accomplish the first, it is required to place SCHC compression and decompression entities in the eNB and in the UE for transmissions over the User Plane.
+Additionally, to handle the case of the transmissions over Control Plane or Data Over NAS, the network SCHC entity has to be placed in the C-SGN as well.
+For these two cases, the functions are to be standardized by 3GPP.

+Another possibility is to apply SCHC functinalities to the end-to-end connection or at least up to the operator network edge.
+In that case, the SCHC entities would be placed in the application layer of the terminal in one end, and either in the application servers or in a broker function in the edge of the operator network in the other end.
+For the radio network, the packets are transmitted as non-IP traffic, which can be currently served utilizing IP tunneling or SCEF services.
+Since this option does not necessarily require 3GPP standardization, it is possible to also benefit legacy devices with SCHC by utilizing the non-IP transmission features of the operator network.

+Accordingly, there are four different scenarios where SCHC can be used in the NB-IoT architecture.
+IP header compression on the data transmission over User Plane, IP header compression on the optimized transmissions over Control Plane (i.e.,DoNAS), non-IP transmissions of SCHC packets by IP tunneling, and non-IP transmissions of SCHC packets by SCEF forwarding.
+The following sections describe each of them in more detail.
+The first two scenarios refer to transmissions using the 3GPP IP transmission capabilities and the last two refers to transmission using the Non-IP capabilities.

+# IP based Data Transmission
+## SCHC over User Plane transmissions

+Deploying SCHC only over the radio link would require to place it as part of the User Plane data transmission.
+The User Plane utilizes the protocol stack of the Access Stratum (AS) for data transfer.
+AS (Access Stratum) is the functional layer responsible for transporting data over wireless connection and managing radio resources.
+The user plane AS has support for features such as reliability, segmentation and concatenation.
+The transmissions of the AS employ link adaptation, meaning that the transport format utilized for the transmissions are optimized according to the radio conditions, the number of bits to transmit and the power and interference constrains.
+That means that the number of bits transmitted over the air depends of the Modulation and Coding Schemes (MCS) selected.
+The transmissions in the physical layer happens at network synchronized intervals of times called TTI (Transmission Time Interval).
+The transmission of a Transport Block (TB) is completed during, at least, one TTI.
+Each Transport Block has a different MCS and number of bits available to transmit.
+The Transport Blocks characteristics are defined by the MAC technical specification [TGPP36321].
+The Access Stratum for User Plane is comprised by Packet Data Convergence Protocol (PDCP) [TGPP36323], Radio Link Protocol (RLC)[TGPP36322], Medium Access Control protocol (MAC)[TGPP36321] and the Physical Layer [TGPP36201].
+More details of this protocols are given in the Appendix.

+The current architecture provides support for header compression in PDCP utilizing RoHC {{RFC5795}}.
+Therefore SCHC entities can be deployed in similar fashion without need for major changes in the 3GPP specifications.

+In this scenario, RLC takes care of the handling of fragmentation (if transparent mode is not configured) when packets exceeds the transport block size at the time of transmission.
+Therefore SCHC fragmentation is not needed and should not be used to avoid additional protocol overhead.
+It is not common to configure RLC in Transparent Mode for IP based user plane data.
+But given the case in the future, SCHC fragmentation may be used.
+In that case, a SCHC tile would match the minimum transport block size minus the PDCP and MAC headers.

 ~~~~~~